polunzh/blockinfo-sample/README.md

 1. I didn't use the given API, because the given API may load data incomplete，I got the data from https://blockchain.info/rawblock.
 1. More tests should be added.
+1. Add block router, so the block link on the page can redirect inside the site.
 1. Better error handling.

 ## License

 This project is offered under [MIT License](https://github.com/wix/wix-style-react/blob/master/LICENSE).